- All Team Members

-Michael has been a member of the Investment Committee of the DWM Microfinance Fund since 2010 and a member of the DWM Credit Committee since 2015.
+Michael has been a member of the Investment Committee of the DWM Microfinance Fund since 2010.

 In 1971, Michael joined ABN AMRO Bank in the Netherlands and then held various positions of increasing responsibility within its international network.
 These positions included postings in Latin America, Africa and the Middle East and periods as country manager in the Philippines, Sri Lanka and Vietnam.

 Michael is a graduate in business administration of Nijenrode University in the Netherlands.

 Associate Regional Representative

 Before joining DWM, Levan was an investment officer covering Eurasia for BlueOrchard Finance, and before that, a chief specialist in the Corporate and SME Credit Risks division at National Bank of Georgia.
 He has additionally worked for a number of global management consulting companies including KPMG, Baker Tilly and Nexia.